adiradr/frontend-mentor-recipe-page-challenge/README.md

 # frontend-mentor-recipe-page-challenge
-A recipe page challenge from Frontend Mentor
+Recipe page, a challenge from Frontend Mentor